-- Search for the track and reading out the several servo marks for exact positioning of a magnetic head on the track containing required sector.
+- Search for the track and reading out the several servo marks for the exact positioning of a magnetic head on the track containing the required sector.

-- Waiting for disk turning by the angle necessary for accessing the sector of identified track (half of turn of a magnetic disk at average).
+- Waiting for disk turning by the angle necessary for accessing the sector of the identified track (half of the turn of a magnetic disk at average).

-- Average access time (the result of dividing the time required for a series of readings of the casual sector by the number of read sectors).
+- Average access time (the result of dividing the time required for a series of readings of the casual sector by the number of reading sectors).

-- Average read speed (the number of sectors, read out consecutively from magnetic disk surface for a certain period).
+- Average read speed (the number of sectors, read out consecutively from magnetic disk surface for a specified period).

-However, the additional parameters providing a more precise determination of performance of the disk system in the whole are also often used:
+However, the additional parameters providing a more precise determination of the performance of the drive system, on the whole, are also often used:

 - Buffered read speed (speed of information exchange between the controller of the motherboard and the hard drive controller).

-- Steady read speed (the most frequently repeating speed at the consecutive reading of identical information blocks).
+- Steady read speed (the most frequently repeating speed at the consecutive reading of the same information blocks).

 Transition to the adjacent cylinder also requires time (standard value is 2-4 milliseconds).
-Taking it into account, the first sector of the first track of the next cylinder is shifted relative to the last sector of the last track of the previous cylinder.
-It allows lowering losses of time for waiting for the moment when the required sector will appear under the head in the mode of continuous reading of files.
-From the point of view of a read speed, the linear positioning of the sectors belonging to one file is the most efficient; therefore it is necessary to do a periodical file system defragmentation in order to completely realize the potential of the disk drive.
+With this in mind, the first sector of the first track of the next cylinder is shifted to the last sector of the last track of the previous cylinder.
+It allows lowering losses of time for waiting for the moment when the required sector will appear under the head in the mode of a continuous reading of files.
+From a read speed, the linear positioning of the sectors belonging to one file is the most efficient; therefore it is necessary to do a periodical file system defragmentation to completely realize the potential of the disk drive.